area17/twill/docs/.sections/media-library.md

 $model->fileObject($roleName)
 ```

+What to do with videos?
+Typically files like .mp4 videos are uploaded under the "Files" tab in the media library instead of under "Images".

 ### Imgix and S3 direct uploads

 On AWS, create a IAM user for full access to your S3 bucket and use its credentials in your `.env` file.
 You can use the following IAM permission: